Genealogy of the Olmsted Family in America

 James G. Ferris, a 5th generation descendant of Sylvanus and Sarah (4471*) (Olmstead) Ferris of Galesburg, IL, and genealogist of the Ferris family in America, realized the need for the 1912 Olmsted Genealogy for his family and others and undertook the mammoth project of keying the entire volume into a set of seven MS Word documents; the PDF files can be viewed using Adobe reader.
 There are separate files for the lines of James, Richard, and other Olmsteds, just as they were in the original 1912 book and the six supplements.
 He added corrected and updated information on the Ferris family descendants.
 These files have been placed on a CD.
 Also included on the CD are scanned images of all of the original illustrations that can be viewed or copied into your own genealogy file; I’m sure Jim would appreciate a credit for his work if you use the images.
 [Note: no index is needed; just use the FIND <Control + F> to locate any character string (i.e., name).]

 Jim will make copies of the CD for $10, postpaid.
 Send your check to James Ferris, 271 Dug Hill Rd., Brownsboro, AL 35741-9337.
-For more information contact him at [email protected] or view his website “Bombs & Bones” at www.ferristree.com.
+For more information contact him at jgferris @ ferristree.com (not valid; waiting for update from Jim) or view his website “Bombs & Bones”

 The Family History Archives digital collection at Bingham Young University (BYU) at (www.lib.byu.edu/fhe/) is now placing many of their old genealogies on line.
 The 1912 Olmsted Family in America has recently been made available.
 None of the six supplements are available.
 Each page has been scanned and can be used using Adobe Acrobat.
 The basic problem is that you have to open each page individually, including the 12 indexes.
 You can download the entire book (it is in five sections) to a print file.
 On the other hand you can cut and paste from the site to your own file.
 This may be the answer to the casual user but I would recommend the CD version above as a better alternative.